durgesh07-git/CODTECH-Task2/README.md

 - **Educational Tool**: This program serves as a practical example for beginners learning Java, demonstrating fundamental programming concepts such as input/output, control structures, and method creation.

 ### Conclusion
-The BasicCalculator program is a simple yet effective tool for performing basic arithmetic operations.
-Its clear structure and user-friendly interface make it accessible to users of all skill levels.
-The design choices made in the program promote usability, maintainability, and scalability, ensuring that it can be adapted to meet future needs.
+The BasicCalculator program is a simple yet effective tool for performing basic arithmetic operations.The design choices made in the program promote usability, maintainability, and scalability, ensuring that it can be adapted to meet future needs.